JoachimJB/atv-gear-shifting-ros/README.md

 **Author:**
 - Joachim Jamtvedt Børresen (LoneWolf Kongsberg 2023 Bachelor thesis)
   - **Main Responsibility:** Project Leader, SCRUM Product Owner and head of Communications.
-  - **Secondary Responsibility:** Created and led the development of the head package (and others, which will be pushed to the repo soon).
+  - **Secondary Responsibility:** Created and led the development of the head package and more (not published yet).
   - **Team Effort:** Acknowledges the collaborative effort of the team in achieving the project's goals.

 **TEAM:**